BalajiKs171095/mbcrump.github.io/_posts/2017-02-08-part3-aspnetcore.md

 Finally!
 It is about time you might say.
 I agree.
 Before you can run the app on your Mac, you're going to need to head back over to the [.NET Core downloads page](https://www.microsoft.com/net/core#macos) and install OpenSSL and then the SDK (or runtime) if you remember the difference from [the first post](http://michaelcrump.net/getting-started-with-aspnetcore/).

-All you need to do to run this on your Mac is copy the entire folder to a folder on your Mac.
+To run this on your Mac, you'll need to copy the 'publish' folder to your Mac.
 Then open Terminal and you can run the app by just typing :

 	dotnet NetCoreConsoleApp.dll